 Call today: (800) 791-6225

 Insurance companies regularly negotiate prices and you can, too.
-It’s also in the provider’s best interest to grant a discount because it usually means that they can receive faster payment.
+It’s also in the provider’s best interest to grant a generous discount because it can mean they receive faster payment.
 Most CHM members are successful in getting discounts.
 If you have trouble getting a large discount (at least 40%), the CHM Member Advocate department has patient advocates who can coach you or even negotiate with your providers on your behalf.

 If you’re being treated at a hospital, ask to speak to a hospital financial counselor.
 Discounts and financial assistance are very important in keeping your monthly CHM costs low.